-When you are new to the art of paper folding, all of the different origami terms you encounter can seem very confusing.
-However, there are just three basic folds you need to learn to begin folding simple origami models.
+When you're new to the art of paper folding, all of the different origami terms you encounter can seem very confusing.
+There are three basic folds you need to learn to begin folding simple origami models.

 01 of 03